Bayesian estimation of a bivariate copula using the Jeffreys prior: Introduction

-\textit{The semiparametric approach.} Here a parametric model is assumed for the copula function $C$ while the margins are kept unspecified.
-In this setup, \cite{Genest:2} have proposed to use $n/(n+1)$ times the empirical distributions as the estimates $\hat F_X$ and $\hat F_Y$ and a pseudo-likelihood estimator for $C$.
+\textit{The semi-parametric approach.} Here, a parametric model is assumed only for the copula function $C$, not for the margins.
+In this setup, Genest \textit{et al.} \cite{Genest2} have proposed the use of rescaled empirical distribution functions, such as the estimates $\hat F_X$ and $\hat F_Y$ and a pseudo-likelihood estimator for $C$.
 The authors show that the resulting estimator is consistent and asymptotically normal.
-In \cite{Kim:1}, comparisons are made between the fully parametric approach and the semiparametric approach proposed by \cite{Genest:2}.
-More recently, in a Bayesian setup, \cite{Hoff:1} proposes a general estimation procedure, via a likelihood based on ranks, that does not depend on any parameters describing the marginal distributions.
-The latter methodology can accommodate both continuous and discrete data.\\
+In Kim \textit{et al.} \cite{Kim1}, comparisons are made between the fully parametric approach and the semi-parametric approach proposed by Genest \textit{et al.} \cite{Genest2}.
+More recently, in a Bayesian setup, Hoff \cite{Hoff1} proposes a general estimation procedure, via a likelihood based on ranks, that does not depend on any parameters describing the marginal distributions.
+The latter methodology can accommodate both continuous and discrete data.

 \textit{The nonparametric approach.} This approach exploits equation (\ref{Copula}).
-Here we describe Deheuvels' estimator and the kernel estimator.
-Let $\hat F$ be the empirical cumulative distribution function and let $\hat F_X^{-1}$ and $\hat F_Y^{-1}$ be the generalized inverses.
-We say that $\hat C$ satisfies the Deheuvels constraint provided that for all $i,j=1,\ldots,n$,
+Here, we describe Deheuvels' estimator and the kernel estimator.
+Let $\hat F$ be the empirical cumulative distribution function, and let $\hat F_X^{-1}$ and $\hat F_Y^{-1}$ be the generalized inverses of its marginal cumulative distribution functions.
+Any copula $\hat C \in\mathcal{C}$ is said to satisfy the Deheuvels constraint associated with $\hat F$ provided that for all $i,j=1,\ldots,n$,